European Journal of Neurodegenerative Diseases 2022; 11(2) July-December: 31-42

 Besides the association with the amyloidogenic cascade, these genes are linked with some basic physiological and pathophysiological interacting molecular pathways and exhibit patterns of putative functional relationships in sAD, namely: (a) cholesterol and lipid metabolism (CLU and ABCA7), (b) immune and complement systems/inflammatory response (CR1, CLU, BIN1, MS4A4E/MS4A6A, CD33, ABCA7, CD2AP, and EPHA1), (c) endocytosis pathways (BIN1, PICALM, and CD2AP), and (d) cell adhesion (EPHA1) (16).
 Furthermore, in line with the breakthrough results of these initial larger-scale GWAS, a high number of gene variants, not reaching genome-wide significance in sAD, were reported to be associated with the same category of pathways, particularly with the immune system and lipid metabolism, thus emphasizing a crucial role of these mechanisms in sAD pathophysiology (34).

 The need for large-scale meta-analyses of GWAS and much larger sample sizes to enhance the identification of additional loci prompted an international initiative, the International Genomics of Alzheimer’s Project (IGAP).
-This collaborative effort links the resources of four consortia focused on AD genetics/genomics: the Alzheimer’s Disease Genetic Consortium (ADGC), the Cohorts for Heart and Ageing Research in Genomic Epidemiology (CHARGE) consortium, the European Alzheimer’s Disease Initiative (EADI), and the Genetic and Environmental Risk in Alzheimer’s Disease (GERAD) consortium (9;10).
+This collaborative effort links the resources of four consortia focused on AD genetics/genomics: the Alzheimer’s Disease Genetic Consortium (ADGC), the Cohorts for Heart and Ageing Research in Genomic Epidemiology (CHARGE) consortium, the European Alzheimer’s Disease Initiative (EADI), and the Genetic and Environmental Risk in Alzheimer’s Disease (GERAD) consortium (9,10).
 Following a meta-analysis conducted in a total sample of 74,046 participants (25,580 cases and 48,466 controls), this international partnership determined 11 novel genome-wide significant LOAD susceptibility loci: INPP5D, MEF2C, HLA-DRB5/DRB1, NME8/GPR141, ZCWPW1/PILRA, PTK2B, CELF1/SPI1, SORL1, FERMT2, SLC24A4/RIN3, and CASS4 (35).
 Some of these loci stressed the prominent role of pathways already known to be linked to an amplified risk for AD, such as lipid metabolism, immune response and inflammatory pathways, cell migration, and mechanisms of endocytosis.
 More important, other genes emphasized the occurrence of different novel pathways underpinning AD, including hippocampal synaptic activity, cytoskeletal activity, axonal transport, and microglial and myeloid cell function (35).
-Moreover, the IGAP then performed a meta-analysis on a clinically evaluated enlarged sample of 94,437 participants (35,272 cases and 59,163 controls) and revealed 25 GWS loci, including five new ones (IQCK, ACE, ADAM10, ADAMTS1, and WWOX).
+Moreover, the IGAP then performed a meta- analysis on a clinically evaluated enlarged sample of 94,437 participants (35,272 cases and 59,163 controls) and revealed 25 GWS loci, including five new ones (IQCK, ACE, ADAM10, ADAMTS1, and WWOX).
 Pathway enrichment analysis revealed lipid metabolism, immunity, APP, and tau binding proteins metabolism, thus highlighting that gene variants affecting APP and Aβ pathways are related to EOAD (ADAD) and LOAD (36).
 A very recent GWAS meta-analysis that combined a large, new case-control study with previous GWASs, allowed for examination of the most elevated number of AD patients (111,326 cases) together with controls (677,633) and reported 75 risk loci, many of which (specifically 42) were new.
-Pathway enrichment analysis confirmed the involvement of APP/Aβ peptide and tau-binding proteins metabolism, innate immunity, microglial activation, and tumor necrosis factor-alpha (TNF-α) signalling pathway in ADD (37).
+Pathway enrichment analysis confirmed the involvement of APP /Aβ peptide and tau-binding proteins metabolism, innate immunity, microglial activation, and tumor necrosis factor-alpha (TNF-α) signaling pathway in ADD (37).

 Transethnic GWAS, another GWAS-based approach for collecting results from multiethnic participants in existing analyses, was beneficial in revealing new loci for genetic traits and diseases (9).
 For instance, a recent transethnic GWAS meta-analysis, encompassing both Japanese (5,178 cases and 6,520 controls) and White participants from the 2019 IGAP stage 1 data, allowed the detection of the novel locus OR2B2 (38).
-Thus, transethnic GWAS can help identify several previously non-documented associations in investigations exclusively based on European participants (39, 40).
+Thus, transethnic GWAS can help identify several previously non-documented associations in investigations exclusively based on European participants (39,40).
 Therefore, upcoming transethnic GWAS for integrating much larger non-White cohorts are expected to support the identification of additional novel AD susceptibility loci (9).

 In summary, AD is considered genetically heterogeneous, especially in late-onset forms showing polygenic risk inheritances.
 According to Kamboh (2022), the execution of large-scale GWAS and meta-analyses of GWASs allowed the disclosure of approximately 95 susceptibility loci for LOAD during the 2009-early 2021 period (9).
-In general, there is a clear indication for major cellular/molecular pathways dysregulation in AD, namely: (I) Aβ pathway progression, (II) inflammatory/immune response, (III) lipid homeostasis, (IV) modulation of endocytosis and vesicle-mediated transport, (V) regulation of cell cycle, (VI) oxidative stress response, and (VII) axon guidance (10, 41).
+In general, there is a clear indication for major cellular/molecular pathways dysregulation in AD, namely: (I) Aβ pathway progression, (II) inflammatory/immune response, (III) lipid homeostasis, (IV) modulation of endocytosis and vesicle-mediated transport, (V) regulation of cell cycle, (VI) oxidative stress response, and (VII) axon guidance (10,41).

 Although GWAS represented a powerful method to discover risk loci in AD, a substantial proportion (up to 60%) of LOAD genetic variance remained unexplained (42).
 Rare or infrequent susceptibility genes are assumed to account for such a “missing heritability”.
 The key platforms needed to identify rare genetic variants (population frequency <1%) with intermediate-to-high effect size in the disease are the next-generation sequencing (NGS) technologies, in the form of whole genome sequencing (WGS) and whole exome sequencing (WES) that can screen entire genomes and exomes, respectively.
-Large-scale NGS, such as WGS and WES, detected novel genes harbouring rare variants, usually missed by GWAS, associated with the disease (9, 10, 41).
+Large-scale NGS, such as WGS and WES, detected novel genes harbouring rare variants, usually missed by GWAS, associated with the disease (9,10,41).
 Notably, in order to progress the discovery of novel gene variants affecting AD risk, the National Institute on Aging (NIA) formed the Alzheimer’s Disease Sequencing Project (ADSP) for sequencing and examining the genomes of a large number of well-characterized individuals to find an extensive range of AD risk (and protective) gene variants.
 The final aim is to accelerate the identification of new directions for AD pharmacological therapy research and prevention.

 Benefits and pitfalls of pre-clinical models of Alzheimer’s disease

 Currently, no available animal model resembles all the cognitive, histopathological, biochemical, and behavioural alterations observed in AD patients.
 However, a partial reproduction of AD neuropathological changes and functional deficits have been obtained either with exogenous application of Aβ (43) or through genetically engineered mouse models expressing variants of APP, PSEN1, PSEN2, tau or ApoE proteins (44).
 These models provide excellent opportunities to examine the basis for the spatiotemporal evolution of the disease, as well as to identify novel targets for pharmacological intervention (45-47).
 Since memory loss is one of the major hallmarks of the disorder, the phenotypic characterization of these animals classically included electrophysiological studies to analyze synaptic transmission and long-term potentiation (LTP) and behavioural tests to assess cognitive function.
 These are the most commonly used techniques to test animal disease models associated with cognitive decline and synaptic plasticity alterations (48-50).
 In addition, advances in histopathological and biochemical methods have been a powerful tool to address important questions about the pathogenic mechanisms of the disease.
 Most studies generally reported either inhibition of LTP or reduction in baseline fast excitatory transmission prior to plaque deposition.
-However, the relative importance of these changes and apparent discrepancies still needs to be resolved (51, 52).
+However, the relative importance of these changes and apparent discrepancies still needs to be resolved (51,52).
 Additionally, results from behavioural studies showed inconsistencies, possibly due to differences in the behavioral protocol, type of tests that were conducted, age of the animals, and the transgenic animals’ genetic background (53).

 So far, the amyloid cascade hypothesis has been the most important AD theory, postulating that the accumulation of Aβ species is the causative pathological event (54).
 Strong evidence that Aβ oligomers cause impairment of LTP was provided when naturally secreted soluble oligomers of human Aβ were injected intraventricularly into rats (55).
 These studies contributed to our knowledge of the cellular and molecular substrates involved in Aβ action.
 Understanding how Aβ accumulation and assembly compromise synaptic structure and function became the focus of therapeutically oriented research on the AD during the last two decades.
 Based on this hypothesis, interventions that reduce Aβ load in the brain would likely attenuate the neuropathological changes and functional deficits characterizing AD.
 Indeed, lowering the production of the peptide by inhibiting the enzymes responsible for Aβ generation, preventing the formation of Aβ aggregates, and increasing the rate of Aβ clearance from the brain have all proven successful in experimental models of AD (46).